 On April 17, the Parliament in New Zealand took a final vote to approve a bill to extend the freedom to marry to same-sex couples.
 The Parliament previously cleared the bill on August 29, 2012 and March 12, 2013.
 Prime Minister John Key vocally supported the freedom to marry throughout the national conversation on why marriage matters.
 The first weddings between same-sex couples took place on August 19.

 Britain (England and Wales) (Not Yet in Effect)

 On July 17, 2013, the Queen of England granted royal assent to a bill extending the freedom to marry to same-sex couples in England.
 The final approval came after the British House of Commons and House of Lords voted overwhelmingly in favor of the legislation multiple times.
-Same-sex couples in England and Wales will be able to marry in Spring 2014.
+Same-sex couples in England and Wales will be able to marry on March 29, 2014.

 Countries with Regional Freedom to Marry

 Individual states in the United States have been left to decide their own marriage laws.
 On May 17, 2004, Massachusetts became the first state to provide the freedom to marry to same-sex couples.
 Since then, CA, CT, DE, HI, IA, IL, ME, MD, MN, NH, NJ, NM, NY, RI, VT, WA, and Washington, D.C. have also passed their own freedom to marry laws.
 In June 2013, the U.S. Supreme Court overturned the so-called Defense of Marriage Act, a law passed by President Bill Clinton in 1996 to prohibit the federal government from respecting legal marriages between same-sex couples.